Table of Contents[Hide][Show]

 What’s the REAL ID Deadline?

-The current deadline for getting a REAL ID is May 3, 2023.
+The new deadline for getting a REAL ID is May 7, 202.

-After that date, the Transportation Security Administration (TSA) will allow only people with state-issued IDs that meet the REAL ID requirements to go through security at US airports.
+After that date, the Transportation Sec5urity Administration (TSA) will allow only people with state-issued IDs that meet the REAL ID requirements to go through security at US airports.
+Others will be turned away unless they have another form of acceptable ID, such as a US passport.

 Applies to US Domestic Flights ONLY